Red Light Camera Exposed

 Motorists are Fed Up and Fighting Back

 Red light cameras are actually decreasing throughout the United States.
-Dunn with NMA confirms that’s because motorists are fed up and taking the issue to a ballot vote.
+Dunn with NMA confirms that’s because drivers are fed up and taking the issue to a ballot vote.

 “In California for example, a nearly $500 ticket in some instances could mean the start of a downward spiral for low-income and even middle-income motorists,” said Dunn.